arista-netdevops-community/atd-cicd/README.md

   Hardware is Ethernet, address is 9e60.6f70.7324 (bia 9e60.6f70.7324)
 ```

-In this case, we can see Ethernet1 has a MAC address that ends with `117c`, and Ethernet2 has a MAC address that ends with `7324`.
+In this case, Ethernet1 has a MAC address that ends with `117c`, and Ethernet2 has a MAC address that ends with `7324`.
 We can check where those MAC addresses were seen from the perspective of `s1-leaf1`.

 ```text
 s1-leaf1#show mac address-table